Anticipation is part of the fun of a travel project. I’m happy to announce one of my next travel plans. An Antarctic Expedition!

 In February 2016, I’ll board a small sailing vessel with about 10 other adventurers.
 We’ll be heading from Ushuaia, going south to visit the Antarctic region.
 Our ship is the Sarah Vorwerk.
 The Sarah Vorwerk is a 17-meter sail yacht with a steel hull.
 It complies fully with the Antarctic treaty.
 The skipper has plenty of experience crossing the Drake passage and visiting the Antarctic Peninsula.
 It still will be an adventure…

 Our plan is to visit among others Paradise Bay, Peterman Island, the Gerlache strait, gamma Island and some international research bases.
 I’ll be celebrating my next birthday (nope, not telling you!) below the Antarctic circle.
 Must not forget to stash a bottle of bubbles away…

-I haven’t found a way to keep the blog updated without braking the bank.
+I haven’t found a way to keep the blog updated without breaking the bank.
 I hope I will find a solution in the next months.
 But no promises for daily blogs for now…

 As a photographer, I’m more than happy to explore the possibilities to create an art project around this journey.
 The ideas still need to be worked out.
-There’s 7 months and 24 days to figure this out.
+There are 7 months and 24 days to figure this out.
 My Antarctic Expedition will have an artistic side, that’s for sure

 I will keep the blog updated every once and a while.
 The best way to know what goes on is to subscribe to my newsletter.
 And to follow my Facebook page.

 Koen Blanquart is a strategy consultant, journalist, and author.

 Wanderlust is one of his driving factors, and he shares his travels here on Boarding Today.
 Koen is also the skipper of SV Bagabonda, a sailing vessel making a slow circumvention of the globe..